-- National Art Gallery of the Bahamas – Located at the historic Villa Doyle, a 19th century mansion which has been recently restored, the National Art Gallery of The Bahamas includes paintings, sculpture, works on paper, textiles, ceramics, photography and other mixed media works with notable pieces from Amos Ferguson including his painting Snowbirds.
+- National Art Gallery of the Bahamas – Located at the historic Villa Doyle, a 19th century mansion which has been recently restored, the National Art Gallery of the Bahamas includes paintings, sculpture, works on paper, textiles, ceramics, photography and other mixed media works with notable pieces from Amos Ferguson including his painting Snowbirds.

 - Pirates of Nassau – This world-famous pirate attraction located in the heart of downtown Nassau is an excellent way to experience history in an interactive, family-friendly environment.

-Multiple times throughout the year, the destination showcases its culture and traditions through a series of music, art and food festivals that are ideal for the whole family, including:
+FESTIVALS/SPECIAL EVENTS: Multiple times throughout the year, the destination showcases its culture and traditions through a series of music, art and food festivals that are ideal for the whole family, including:

-With a culture as rich as that of The Bahamas, one can be sure that there are culinary experiences to match.
+DINING: With a culture as rich as that of The Bahamas, one can be sure that there are culinary experiences to match.
 Though foods of every nation are available on the island, some of the delicious dishes are as unique as the island nation itself.

 Seafood, of course, is a popular item.
-Tourists and locals both enjoy crawfish, conch, land crabs, and fish such as grouper, yellowtail and red snapper.
+Tourists and locals both enjoy crawfish, land crabs, and fish such as grouper, yellowtail and red snapper.
 For breakfast, boiled fish and grits are a favorite, as is homemade island bread.
 Other popular dishes include Bahamian stew fish (celery, onions, tomatoes, spices and fish), Bahamian crawfish, and peas n’ rice (pigeon peas with salt, pork or bacon, tomatoes, celery, rice, thyme and pepper) and Johnny cake (bread made with butter, milk, flour, sugar, salt and baking power).

-Shoppers can spend an afternoon in the Nassau Paradise Island duty-free shops.
+SHOPPING: Shoppers can spend an afternoon in the Nassau Paradise Island duty-free shops.
 Visitors will find what they’re looking for from cigars to handicrafts, perfume, crystal, jewelry and leather accessories.

-- Bay Street – This populaThis popular upscale shopping district runs through the heart of downtown Nassau.
-Just a short walk from many popular hotels, Bay Street is lined with shops, cafes, local boutiques and high-end stores including Coach, Fendi and Cartier.
+- Bay Street – This popular upscale shopping district runs through the heart of downtown Nassau.
+Just a short walk from many popular hotels, Bay Street is lined with shops, cafes, local and high-end stores including Coach, Fendi and Cartier.

 - Festival Place – This shopping destination is a village of brightly colored shops designed by award-winning Bahamian architect Jackson Burnside.
 Visitors can choose from a variety of local art, crafts, gifts and edibles.
 On Tuesdays, Fridays and Saturdays, the atmosphere is filled with live music.

 - Marina Village – This 65,000 sq. ft. open-air market has three plazas designed to resemble a Bahamian settlement.
-The village contains five restaurants, 21 retail outlets, local entertainment and carts that showcase the artistry of The Bahamas.
+The village contains five restaurants, 21 retail outlets, local entertainment and carts that showcase the artistry of the Bahamas.